tbp.monty.frameworks.utils#

 - euler_to_quats(euler_rots, invert=False)[source]#

-Convert euler rotations to rotation matrices.
+Convert Euler rotations to quaternions.

 - Parameters: